CommsenArchive/EM/README.md

 ## Usage

-You need to add Eccentric Modularity extension to your project:
+Add EM extension to your project:
 ```xml
 <build>
   <extensions>